fiddler-labs/fiddler-examples/README.md

 </div>

-This repo ckage contains example notebooks and accompanying documentation for using Fiddler.
+This repo contains example notebooks and accompanying documentation for using Fiddler.

 <a name="examples"></a>
 # Examples